pybites/challenges/52/clamytoe/README.md

 If you encounter any problems, please [file an issue](https://github.com/clamytoe/toepack/issues) along with a detailed description.

 ## Changelog
+* **v0.2.1** Modified it to exit the program after 8 work cycles and added type hinting.
 * **v0.2.0** FIXED: Bug where config file was not being found when program was not executed from the project's directory.
 * **v0.1.9** Modified logging config so that log level INFO messages would not show up in the console.
 * **v0.1.8** Started logging all of the steps taken so that I can aggregate a possible report feature later on.